 - 1 handful parsley

-- ½ lemon, peeled.
+- ½ lemon peeled

+- Blend together ingredients.
 Strain through a sieve if too thick

-3. Post-gym Recovery: The WH High-Protein Blueberry Yoghurt Shake
+The WH High-Protein Blueberry Yoghurt Shake

 - 1 cup frozen blueberries